data-edu/data-science-in-education/_book/08-wt-gradebook.md

 ### About \{janitor\}

 The {janitor} package is a great resource for anybody who works with data, and particularly fantastic for data scientists in education.
-Created by Sam Firke, the Analytics Director of The New Teacher Project, it is a package created by practitioner in education with education data in mind.
+Created by Sam Firke, the Analytics Director of The New Teacher Project, it is a package created by a practitioner in education with education data in mind.

 {janitor} has many handy functions to clean and tabulate data.
 Some examples include: